 John N. Vassos

 John Vassos has spent his whole adult life as both a businessman and philanthropist.
-After graduating from Salisbury University, he took over running BCE Corporation, the family-owned office equipment business that his father started.
+After graduating from Salisbury University, he took over running BCE Corporation, the family-owned office equipment business in Bethesda, Maryland that his father started.
 It quickly grew from a small, two-room office to a multi-million dollar company with hundreds of clients.
 His philanthropy also began during those early years after college as a volunteer football coach at his alma mater, the Bullis School.
 As his business and family grew, John spent most afternoons after work on the fields of his sons, coaching their teams, and even took four football teams to Pop Warner National Championships.
 He loved teaching these boys how to play football, but more importantly about teamwork and the value everyone has on the team.
 One year his team even won both the Pop Warner National Championship and the Sportsmanship award, a combination that had never been achieved before.
 He personally funded most of the expenses these teams incurred, including all their travel, so anyone could play regardless of how much it cost.

 As his business grew, he began to focus much of his giving on helping schools with scholarships and financial aid.
 To date, between his personal and corporate giving, he has donated over 2 million dollars so underprivileged youth can attend the best schools in our area, with the hopes of changing their trajectory through education.